DataDog/dd-sdk-ios/BenchmarkTests/README.md

 ## CI

-CI continuously builds, signs, and uploads a runner application to Synthetics which runs predefined tests daily.
+CI continuously builds, signs, and uploads a runner application to Synthetics which runs predefined tests.

 ### Build

-Before building the application, the `BenchmarkTests/xcconfigs/Benchmark.local.xcconfig` configuration file must be present and contain the `Mobile - Integration Org` client token and RUM application ID, and API Key.
+Before building the application, make sure the `BenchmarkTests/xcconfigs/Benchmark.local.xcconfig` configuration file is present and contains the `Mobile - Integration Org` client token, RUM application ID, and API Key.
 These values are sensitive and must be securely stored.

 ```ini
 CLIENT_TOKEN=